SAP/generator-easy-ui5/.github/ISSUE_TEMPLATE/redirect.md

 ---
 name: New Issue for an Easy-UI5 plugin
-about: Use this template if incorrect files were generated and the project doesn't run as expected
+about: You can find links to the plugins here.
+Please open the issue there if incorrect files were generated or the project doesn't run as expected.
 assignees: IObert

 ---